Morning-glories and bindweeds

 The morning-glory, or bindweed, family (Convolvulaceae) contains about 58 genera with close to 2,000 species, most of which are herbaceous vines, but also some erect herbs, shrubs, and trees.
 The flowers of almost all species are funnel-shaped with five fused petals, and many are quite showy.
 The leaves are simple and alternate, often heart-shaped, and without stipules (small leaf-like bracts at the base of the leaf-stalk).

-The stems of the major part of these plants are winding or twining around other plants, or anything upright, hence the scientific name of the family, derived from the Latin convolvere (‘to wind’ or ‘to wrap’ (around)), ultimately from con (‘with’) and volvo (‘to roll’).
+The stems of the major part of these plants are winding or twining around other plants, or anything upright, hence the family name, derived from the Latin convolvere (‘to wind’ or ‘to wrap’ (around)), ultimately from con (‘with’) and volvo (‘to roll’).

 In his delightful book All about Weeds, American botanist Edwin Spencer (1881-1964) writes: “The vines wind themselves around the growing cornstalks, soy beans, cotton plants, and even around weeds that should be able to cope with such weak little plants as the morning glories seem to be.
 But they are not weak.
 Like snakes, those slender vines crawl up over the plants they select for their trellises, and soon the big morning glory leaves are shading the leaves of the trellising plants, and very soon after that those glorious flowers will be smiling on all the world like a big woman obstructing the view of a small boy at the movies.”